 - Spice mix: 1/2 tbsp onion powder, 1/2 tbsp garlic powder, 1 tsp ground cumin, 1/2 tsp ground nutmeg, 1/2 tsp smoked paprika, 1/4 tsp red pepper flakes, sea salt & pepper to taste, and fresh or dried thyme to taste (optional)

 - Fresh herbs to garnish (e.g. parsley or thyme)

 - Fried onion rings to garnish (optional)

 - Rinse lentils under running water.
 I prefer to soak the lentils for about 10-15 minutes in lukewarm water because they are better digested this way (this step is optional).
-Drain the water afterwards.
+Drain the water afterward.

 - Meanwhile, peel and slice potatoes about 0.25 inches thick (0,6 cm).
-Cook in salted water for 12 minutes or until fork tender (but not too soft).
+Cook in salted water for 12 minutes or until fork-tender (but not too soft).

 - Chop the pumpkin, onion, and garlic.

 - Heat 1/2 tbsp oil in a pot, stir in the onion and fry for about 3-4 minutes over medium heat.
 Add garlic, all spices, the lentils and 2 cups of vegetable broth.
 Bring to a boil and let simmer for about 15 minutes or until there is no water left in the pot.

 - Preheat oven to 390 degrees F (200 degrees C).